64 Ōzumō

-64 Ōzumō (Note: 64 Ōzumō (64大相撲, Rokujūyon Ōzumō)) is a sumo wrestling simulation video game for the Nintendo 64 released in Japan on November 28, 1997.
+is a sumo wrestling simulation video game for the Nintendo 64 released in Japan on November 28, 1997.
+A sequel, 64 Ōzumō 2, was released on March 19, 1999.

 Gameplay

 The gameplay simulates various aspects of a sumo wrestler's life, such as diets and training, and matches.

 Reception

 Ryan MacDonald of GameSpot gave the game a 3.9 out of 10, calling the graphics "mediocre at best" and the game likely to appeal only to "die-hard sumo fans."

-Sequel

-64 Ōzumō 2 (Note: (Rokujūyon Ōzumō Ni, lit.
-64 Professional Sumo Wrestling 2)) is a sequel released on March 19, 1999, also for the Nintendo 64.
-Like its predecessor, the gameplay simulates various aspects of a sumo wrestler's life.